18.12.2020 | 6 min read.

 For instance, with a Gantt chart, you can highlight each activity and plan which projects can work simultaneously or in sequence with other activities.
 The tool also helps plan for when hardware needs to be ordered to keep the over-all project schedule in-sync.

 The other advantage of the Gantt chart for planning purposes is that it can be used later as a project management tool for communicating the progress of your project.

-If you want to download our pre-made project planning tool, that is based on a Gantt chart tailored for planning IPTV and OTT deployments, you can do that by subscribing to our newsletter from the button below.
+If you want to download our pre-made project planning tool, that is based on a Gantt chart tailored for planning IPTV and OTT deployments, you can do that from here.